Week 5: Functions

 The test for this function should contain at least six different positive integers with varying numbers of digits.

-Code 5.5: Customized Greeting#
+Code 5.5: Next Even#

-Write two functions disc_area and sphere_surface_area that take the radius of a disc and a sphere as input and return the area of the disc and the surface area of the sphere, respectively.
+Write first the functions disc_area that takes the radius of a disc as input and returns the area of the disc.
 Use math.pi as the value of \(\pi\), and remember to import the math module.
-Can you write sphere_surface_area in a way such that it uses (calls) disc_area?
-Test your functions.
+Test your function.

-Code 5.7: Parts to Ratio#
+Problem 5.7: Parts to Ratio#

 When mixing liquids, the mixing instructions are often given in parts.
-For example, instructions to mix elderflower syrup with water might say 1+4, which means that you should mix one part elderflower syrup with four parts water.
+For example, instructions to mix elderflower syrup with water might say 1 + 4, which means that you should mix one part elderflower syrup with four parts water.
 Given such instructions, we are interested in knowing the ratio of the one part in relation to the total liquid.
 Again looking at the example 1+4, the obtained mixture has \(1 + 4 = 5\) parts in total, and the elderflower syrup is one part of this.
 Therefore, the ratio of elderflower syrup to the total liquid is \(\frac{1}{5} = 0.2\).

 Write a function parts_to_ratio that takes two arguments, part and part_other, and returns the ratio of part in relation to the total liquid.